 In the States, Cassoulet is not really something that you should try to make entirely from scratch at home, unless you a have a day to spare to make the confit goose or duck legs and another day to make the cassoulet.
 In France, it is much easier, as you can readily purchase the confit.
 In the States, you can special order it, or get your confit from a local restaurant if you make friends with the chef.
 This is Julia Child’s classic take on cassoulet.
 The people around Toulouse grew up with this navy bean stew dish.
 This warm, rustic dish is perfect for winter.
-Serve with fresh bread and a salad.
+Serve with fresh bread (while I prefer to buy my baguettes from my local French baker, Jacques, you can also try Julia Child’s home made baguette recipe from PBS) and serve with a salad.

 Serves 10-12, From “Julia’s Menus for Special Occasions” (Knopf)